Evening Tea (1 piece)

 Choose Whole Grains

-Add sources of healthy fats like avocados, nuts, or seeds.
-These can help to promote satiety and balance sugar levels.
+Incorporate healthy fats like avocado, nuts, or seeds.
+These can slow the absorption of carbohydrates and help maintain stable blood sugar levels.

 Stay Hydrated